Power BI Training Courses

 This page lists Wise Owl scheduled public training courses on Power BI Desktop, as well as on creating measures in DAX:

 Power BI classroom training

-We currently run separate training courses for the Excel Power BI tools (PowerPivot, primarily) and the standalone Power BI Desktop application, as well as a dedicated DAX course:
+We currently run the following training courses for the standalone Power BI application, as well as a dedicated DAX course:

 Not sure which course you want?
 See what you can learn on one of our Power BI courses.

 Which is the right Power BI course for you?